TheBitcoinBackup/Self-Inheritance-Protocol/README.md

 ## 1. Vault Setup

+Need help with this step?
+[Book a consultation](https://thebitcoinbackup.com/services)

 ### Video Guides
 Watch the detailed video guides for this section:
 - [Welcome to the Course](https://archive.org/details/the-bitcoin-backup-self-inheritance-protocol/Section+1+-+Lesson+1.mp4)